Burkhan Khaldun: History

-A Presidential Decree of 1955 formalised the worship of the Burkhan Khaldun Mountain as a national monument.
+A Presidential Decree of 1995 formalized the worship of the Burkhan Khaldun Mountain as a national monument.
 Special worship is offered to the mountain according to a prescribed procedure at the main "Ovoo of the Heaven"; it is reserved for a few officials of the state and local administration, shamans and a few Buddhist lamas (monks).

 World Heritage status

 Burkhan Khaldun was inscribed as a UNESCO World Heritage Site at the 39th session of the World Heritage Committee on 4 July 2015 under the title "Great Burkhan Khaldun Mountain and its surrounding sacred landscape", covering an area of 443739 ha and an additional buffer zone of 271651 ha, categorised under Criterion (iv) for its unique cultural tradition of mountain and nature worship over the past several millennia, and (vi) for its universally known historical and literary epic of immense importance.